deepali91/BDD/README.md

 Used Page Object Model for BDD framework

-Bug Identified : "Company" Field in Contact Us page was not mentiones as "Required".
+Bug Identified : "Company" Field in Contact Us page was not mentioned as "Required".
 But clicking on Send Button is giving Validation error on  "Company" Field saying "Mandatory Field"

 Improvements :